 If you have enough undamaged old books and magazines, you could donate them to veterans, active-duty soldiers, and their families to help their education.

-When you’re in a small room, you can use decoration items such as wall decorations, mirrors to brighten up your room a bit.
+When you’re in a small room, you can use decoration items such as wall decorations, mirrors to brighten up your dorm room or home a bit.
 You could use your decoration items using the old books that you’re going to recycle.
 Just like the ones you made out DIY decorations from old phone books when you were a kid.

 12. Repurpose Old Books